quentinsf/qmigrate/README.md

 * A table is added to the database, listing which of these files have already been executed.
 This is called 'migrate' by default, but can be changed with an option.

-* When you run the migrations, it will execute any scripts that haven't yet been executed on the database, in order.
+* When you run `migrate.py`, it will execute any scripts that haven't yet been executed on the database, in order.

-More precisely, when you run `migrate.py`, it will do the following:
+More precisely, it will do the following:

     Create the 'migrate' table if it doesn't exist